tsjensen/fuse-core/README.md

 ## License

-The *Fuse Core* theme is free software under the terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The *Fuse Core* theme is free to use and modify under the terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Ancestry